 can change the color of your teeth.
 Minocycline (used in the long-term treatment of acne vulgaris, rosacea, rheumatoid arthritis, and periodontal disease) can turn them green-grey or blue-grey.
 The antibiotics tetracycline and doxycycline, antipsychotics, certain antihistamines, high blood pressure meds as well as mouth rinses and washes containing chlorhexidine and cetylpyridinium chloride can cause teeth discoloration.

-like candies, popsicles, tomato sauce, beets, curries, soy sauce and many more, if not properly cleaned can also change the color of your teeth.
+like candies, popsicles, tomato sauce, beets, curries, soy sauce, and many more, if not properly cleaned can also change the color of your teeth.

 in its various forms; cigarettes, vape devices, and chewing tobacco can also discolor the teeth in a very short time as nicotine can aggressively damage the enamel.
-According to SAMHSA, tobacco chewing also causes gum disease, tooth loss, oral, esophageal, and pancreatic cancers.
+According to SAMHSA, tobacco chewing also causes gum disease, tooth loss, and oral, esophageal, and pancreatic cancers.

 Genes are also another factor in this case.
 Many people may have acquired brighter and thicker enamel from their DNA.

 As odd as it seems, too much fluoride is another source of staining of the teeth.
 This can come from your tap water in municipalities that add it or products like toothpaste and mouthwash.
 It is important to choose the right toothpaste for your teeth.

 Though not as common, certain therapies for diseases such as head or neck radiation and chemotherapy can affect tooth color.
 And, believe it or not, babies may have the enamel on or their teeth affected in utero if their mother develops certain infections while carrying them!
 Amazing!